mariadb-corporation/MaxScale/Documentation/Reference/MaxCtrl.md

 Options:
   --version  Show version number  [boolean]
   --help     Show help  [boolean]
-  --force    Remove filters, listeners and servers from service before destroying it  [boolean] [default: false]

 The service must be unlinked from all servers and filters.
 All listeners for the service must be destroyed before the service itself can be destroyed.
 ```